zevinq/Space-Battle-Game-Python-/README.md

 - This game was developed by Zevin Wang.
 - The game uses Pygame, a cross-platform set of Python modules designed for writing video games.
+- Special thanks to the OpenAI team for their assistance and suggestions.

 ## License